mohd-akram/todo/README.md

     todo "Buy milk"

+To edit a task:

+    todo -e 1 "Buy more milk"

-To remove a task, use the `-r` option followed by the task number:
+To remove a task:

     todo -r 1